 While Code Institute graduates are not trained specifically in cybersecurity, they do finish our software development programme ready for industry.
 Once they complete our programme, they are world-class junior software developers and are eager to learn more about technology.
 Because of their knowledge of Python, they are excellent candidates to further upskill to cybersecurity.

 Code Institute graduates are awarded a globally recognised Diploma in Software Development.
-Furthermore, Edinburgh Napier University has credit-rated our programme.
+Furthermore, the University of the West of Scotland has credit-rated our programme.
 Government bodies in Ireland, Singapore, Canada, Sweden and North America have also approved our course.

 Now is the time to act on the digital skills crisis.
 Contact our partner team through the form below today and ask us how we can help you.